10 years of treksandtors

 Seaton to Looe

-A weekend where the weather wasn’t playing ball for me, the strong winds and rain coming into the south west seemed to correspond with the time that I could walk.
+Another weekend and the weather wasn’t playing ball for me, the strong winds and rain coming into the South West seemed to correspond with the time that I could walk.
 So I had a search and managed to find a weather window between 10am and 2pm in a place I hadn’t walked on the coastal…

 Little Dartmouth to Strete